apache/mxnet/docs/get_started/install.md

 **Prerequisites**

-If not already installed, [download and install Xcode](https://developer.apple.com/xcode/) for macOS.
+If not already installed, [download and install Xcode](https://developer.apple.com/xcode/) (or [insall it from the App Store](https://itunes.apple.com/us/app/xcode/id497799835)) for macOS.
 [Xcode](https://en.wikipedia.org/wiki/Xcode) is an integrated development environment for macOS containing a suite of software development tools like C/C++ compilers, BLAS library and more.

 <div class="virtualenv">
 <br/>